Why Join ASME?

 The Association for the Study of Medical Education (ASME) was originally established in 1957 by the GMC to conduct, promote and disseminate medical education research and scholarship.
 It now stands alone as an independent Charity Association and in 2016 became a Limited company.
 It has a Board of Directors (Trustees) and its aims and objectives are achieved through its Committees, Career Groups and SIGs (Special Interest Groups).
 It has both individual and institutional members.

-It holds several annual conferences including its flagship Annual Scientific Meeting (ASM) which includes the AGM; the Researching Medical Education (RME) Conference and supports the International Selection in the Health Professions Conference as well as delivering the “Developing Leaders in Healthcare Education” residential course at Windsor;
+It holds several annual conferences including its flagship Annual Scholarship Meeting (ASM) which includes the AGM; the Researching Medical Education (RME) Conference as well as delivering the “Developing Leaders in Healthcare Education” residential course in Windsor.

 Telephone: 0131 225 9111